-"RESOLVED THAT pursuant to the provision of section 196, 197, and 198 of the Companies Act 2013 and other applicable provisions if any of the Companies Act 2013 (ACT) read with Schedule V to the Act and the rules made thereunder, including any statutory modification thereof, or any other law and subject to the approval of the Members , The consent of the members be and hereby accorded to pay Total Managerial remuneration including commission up to ₹ 5 Crore (Rupees Five Crore only) per annum w.e.f. the financial year 2023-24.
+"RESOLVED THAT pursuant to the provision of section 196, 197, and 198 of the Companies Act 2013 and other applicable provisions if any of the Companies Act 2013 (ACT) read with Schedule V to the Act and the rules made thereunder, including any statutory modification thereof, or any other law and subject to the approval of the Members.
+The consent of the members be and hereby accorded to pay Total Managerial remuneration including commission up to Rs.
+5 Crore (Rupees Five Crore only) per annum.

-FURTHER RESOLVED THAT Any Director or Company Secretary of the company be and is hereby authorised to give effect above mention resolution and reporting to Ministry of Corporate Affairs or any other authority."
+RESOLVED FURTHER THAT any Director or Company Secretary of the company be and is hereby authorised to give effect above mention resolution and reporting to Ministry of Corporate Affairs or any other authority."